rontep/hello/README.md

 * here is another.

 # note
-1. there really is nothing in this repo.
+1. wow! there really is nothing in this repo.